-Reference librarians provide research assistance, teach information literacy skills, suggest research strategies, and instruct students in the use of print and online resources.
-Faculty, students, and community members are encouraged to ask the librarian on the desk for assistance at any time.
+Reference librarians provide research assistance, teach information literacy skills, suggest research strategies, and instruct students in using print and online resources.
+Faculty, students, and community members are encouraged to ask the librarian at the desk for assistance at any time.
 Librarians can be contacted through the library's online chat service, phone, email, or walk-in.
-In addition, students can schedule one-on-one or small group appointments with librarians through the library's website.
+Students can also schedule one-on-one or small group appointments with librarians through the library's website.

-Librarians offer 50 min. long information literacy skills classes which are scheduled via the form at the library's Home Page under the Tab "For Faculty."
-These sessions can be individually customized to meet the needs of the particular class per faculty's request.
+Librarians offer 50-minute information literacy skills classes, which are scheduled via the form on the library's Home Page under the Tab "For Faculty."
+Per faculty request, these sessions can be individually customized to meet the needs of the particular class.